-We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, initiate and continue clinical trials of, and seek additional marketing approvals for, our product candidates.
-Pursuant to the 2010 Agreement, we have certain copromotion rights to IDHIFA® in the U.S. Although Celgene will reimburse us for our co-promotion efforts for IDHIFA® under the 2010 Agreement, if we obtain additional marketing approvals for any of our other product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of Celgene or other collaborators.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, initiate and continue clinical trials of, and seek marketing approvals for, our product candidates.
+For example, we expect to submit a new drug application, or NDA, for ivosidenib in IDH1 mutant-positive R/R AML by the end of 2017.
+Pursuant to the 2010 Agreement, we have certain co-promotion rights to IDHIFA® in the U.S. Although Celgene will reimburse us for our co-promotion efforts for IDHIFA® under the 2010 Agreement, if we obtain additional marketing approvals for any of our other product candidates, such as ivosidenib, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of Celgene or other collaborators.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.

-We expect that our existing cash, cash equivalents and marketable securities as of June 30, 2017, together with anticipated interest income and the anticipated expense reimbursements under our collaboration agreements, but excluding any additional program-specific milestone payments, will fund our operating and capital expenditure requirements through at least the end of 2019.
+We expect that our existing cash, cash equivalents and marketable securities as of September 30, 2017, together with anticipated interest income and the anticipated expense reimbursements under our collaboration agreements, but excluding any additional program-specific milestone payments, will fund our operating and capital expenditure requirements through at least the end of 2019.
 Our estimate as to how long we expect our existing cash and cash equivalents to be available to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Further, changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
 Our future capital requirements will depend on many factors, including: